enasequence/ena-source-annotation-helper/README.md

 - **Info**
   - Displays application information (to be extended to desired attributes)
   - URL to access - `http://localhost:8080/actuator/`

+## Migrate Data from NCBI Biocollections FTP Server (Manual Process)
+### Step - 1 execute `./ElasticSearch/scripts/process-ncbi-biocollections-data.sh`
+- this will process the input files for institutions and collections, and will generate the output files in  `./ElasticSearch/scripts/output` directory

+### Step - 2 replace filenames and Elastic URL before executing `./ElasticSearch/scripts/persist-ncbi-biocollections-data.sh`
+- replace the generated output file names from the files generated in `./ElasticSearch/scripts/output` directory
+- replace the variable occurrences `$ELASTIC_DATASTORE_URL` with the actual ElasticSearch URL
+- execute the script `./ElasticSearch/scripts/persist-ncbi-biocollections-data.sh`

 ## Document References